 Two years ago, my school warned me.
 They told me the current 2-year contract I’d just signed would be my last.
-I’d been teaching at the same university for 15 ½ years by that point.
+By that point, I’d been teaching at the same university for 15 ½ years.
 I was confident the law was on my side and that they couldn’t get rid of me without cause.
-I contacted a lawyer that informed me I had a very strong case.
-Turns out, we were both wrong.
+With 50 fast approaching, I didn’t want to reinvent myself.
+I contacted a lawyer who informed me I had a solid case.
+It turns out we were both wrong.

 That legal advice had given me false hope that things would somehow work out.
 Everyone I spoke to sympathized, “That doesn’t seem right.
 They can’t do that to you.”
 In the back of my mind, I rationalized, “Even if things don’t work out, I’ll simply get another teaching job.”

 My thoughts shifted to what else I could do.
+How could I reinvent myself?
 A few obstacles immediately became clear.
 I’d been teaching EFL (English as a Foreign Language) since I was 23.
 My master’s degree is in TESOL (Teaching English to Speakers of Other Languages).
-Honestly, if my university hadn’t let me go, I likely would’ve likely stayed there until I retired.
+Honestly, if my university hadn’t let me go, I likely would’ve stayed there until I retired.
 What else was I qualified to do, particularly at the tender age of almost 48?

 Once an English teacher, always an English teacher?
+Can I reinvent myself?
 Maybe…

-I respect anyone that attempts to learn a second language.
-Yet, I will never understand why a non-native speaker wouldn’t seek the help of a native-speaking proofreader before sending copy to print.
+I respect anyone who attempts to learn a second language.
+Yet I will never understand why a non-native speaker wouldn’t seek a native-speaking proofreader’s help before sending copy to print.
 If I return to Canada to open a Korean restaurant, I guarantee you I’ll seek out a native Korean speaker to proofread any Korean text on my menu.

-The question became, “How could I switch careers as I approached 48?
+The question became, “How could I reinvent myself as I approached 48?”
 I’d only worked in one field.
-How could I turn my desire to see English used correctly in Korea into a lucrative job outside the classroom?”
+How could I turn my desire to see English used correctly in Korea into a lucrative job outside the classroom?
 As is often the case in life, the answer revealed itself to me in an unexpected way.

 Subscribe to this blog to find out how.